• Skip to main content

 The reason that I call this blog strength training for your mind and body as opposed to strength exercises for mind and body or weight training is that I am not interested in only doing exercise.

-Training means to get stronger, we want to train our muscles to handle more stress, more load.
+Training means getting stronger; you want to train your muscles to handle more stress and more load.

 The only way to do this is to add weight.

-But add weight rationally, so my suggestion is to add 2.5lb fractional plates to each side, a total of 5lbs for each squat workout till you get to a point where you cannot add more.
+But add weight rationally, especially if you’re over 50; my suggestion is to add 2.5lb fractional plates to each side, a total of 5 lbs for each squat workout, till you get to a point where you cannot add more.

 In the meantime, you will be getting stronger every week, both mentally and physically.